Spinach Pesto

 What to serve on the side?

-If you make a quick spinach pesto pasta, why don’t serve on the side a protein-packed salad like these Italian chickpea salad or cannellini bean salad?
-But also warm focaccia, arugula frittata or ricotta meatballs would be a great match!
+If you make a quick spinach pesto pasta, why not serve a protein-packed salad on the side, like Italian chickpea salad or cannellini bean salad?
+Warm focaccia, arugula frittata, or ricotta meatballs would be a great match!

 Top view of a glass jug full of spinach pesto.